virot/powershellYK/Docs/Commands/Register-YubikeyUVFingerprint.md

 # Register-YubikeyUVFingerprint

 ## SYNOPSIS
-Register a new fingerprint on the YubiKey Bio.
+Register a new fingerprint on a YubiKey Bio _or_ a YubiKey Bio Multi-Protocol Edition (MPE).

 ## SYNTAX